-The Stockholders and the Board of Directors Sun Life Grepa Financial, Inc. 6th Floor, Grepalife Building 221 Senator Gil J. Puyat Avenue Makati City
+The Stockholders and the Board of Directors Sun Life Grepa Financial, Inc. 6th Floor, Grepalife Building, 221 Senator Gil J. Puyat Avenue, Makati City

-We have audited the financial statements of Sun Life Grepa Financial, Inc. (the Company) as at and for the year ended December 31, 2023, on which we have rendered the attached report dated March 26, 2024.
+We have audited the accompanying financial statements of Sun Life Grepa Financial, Inc. as at and for the year ended December 31, 2024 on which we have rendered the attached report dated April 7, 2025.

-In compliance with Securities Regulation Code Rule 68, we are stating that the Company has two (2) stockholders owning one hundred (100) or more shares each.
+In compliance with Revised Securities Regulation Code Rule 68, we are stating that the above Company has two (2) stockholders owning more than one hundred (100) shares each.